Email: info@mtrolls.com

 Benefit 3: Requires Proper Form

-In short, free weights require proper form.
-Yes, you can use them even if your form isn’t great and still lift heavy.
-However, in order to reduce your risk of injury, improve your strength, and continue to strength train effectively, your form cannot be neglected.
-The upside is that free weights are very helpful in establishing and maintaining good form.
-Start with a weight that is light enough to provide resistance and controlled movement.
-Consult with someone more experienced (whether it’s a personal trainer or an online tutorial) to determine what good form looks like, and then start paying attention to how your body feels as you perform the exercise.
-Which muscles are being engaged?
+In short, free weight training requires proper training form.
+The benefit of free weight training is that it is very helpful for establishing and maintaining good training form.
+Start with a weight that is light enough to provide resistance and controlled movement; consult with someone more experienced (whether a personal trainer or an online tutorial) to determine good training form; and then start paying attention to how your body feels as you exercise.
+Which muscles are engaged?
 How do I position the weight relative to my body?
 How do I position myself to engage the correct muscle groups?
-Free weights allow for a gradual increase in the weight and resistance of an exercise as strength increases.
+As strength increases, free weights can be used to gradually increase the weight and resistance of the training.

 Disadvantage 1: Risk of Injury